Skip to Main Content

 From Jakarta Film Commission permits and RT/RW village clearances to Kota Tua heritage facades and Senayan glass towers — everything international productions need to plan a shoot in Jakarta

+Here is how this works in practice.
 Filming in Jakarta — syuting di jakarta — is one of Southeast Asia's most rewarding and most layered production operations.
-Indonesia's capital pairs a deep, English-capable crew base and a steadily improving incentive landscape under Bekraf with a permit system that touches every level of authority: Jakarta Film Commission at the city, the national police (Polri), the Polda Metro Jaya regional command, BKSDA for protected forest and park areas, and — uniquely in Jakarta — the RT (Rukun Tetangga) and RW (Rukun Warga) neighborhood heads who govern access to most residential streets.
-Producers come for the visual range: the Dutch colonial facades of Kota Tua, the dense Chinese-Indonesian textures of Glodok, the contemporary glass-and-steel skyline of the Senayan and Sudirman business districts, the kampung backstreets that defined The Raid, and the fast access to Bali for second units.
-This guide walks through what international teams actually need to know to plan a production in Jakarta: where to file permits, which neighborhoods deliver which looks, when to shoot around monsoon season, how to plan around the city's traffic, and how lead times shape your schedule.
-We work the Jakarta film offices, neighborhood authorities, and crew rosters every week, so the focus here is operational, not editorial.
+Indonesia's capital pairs a deep, English-capable crew base and base costs well below regional rivals with a permit system that touches each level of authority: Jakarta Film Commission at the city, the national police (Polri), the Polda Metro Jaya regional command, BKSDA for covered forest and park areas, and — uniquely in Jakarta — the RT (Rukun Tetangga) and RW (Rukun Warga) neighborhood heads who govern access to most residential streets.
+Producers come for the visual range: the Dutch colonial facades of Kota Tua, the dense Chinese-Indonesian textures of Glodok, the modern glass-and-steel skyline of the Senayan and Sudirman business districts, the kampung backstreets that defined The Raid, and the fast access to Bali for second units.
+This guide walks through what global teams actually need to know to plan a production in Jakarta: where to file permits.
+This neighborhoods deliver which looks, when to shoot around monsoon season, how to plan around the city's traffic, and how lead times shape your schedule.
+We work the Jakarta film offices, neighborhood authorities, and crew rosters each week, so the focus here is operational, not editorial.
 Use it as a hub — each section links out to deeper guides for the area you need to plan around.

 As Fixers in Indonesia, we bring local expertise to international productions filming in Indonesia.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.